programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 4. Indexing
 5. Querying and Visualising

 Archived web presents an enormous potential in terms of research data.
 But accessing and using the sources can be challenging.
 The introduction to this lesson presents some of the existing challenges of working with the archived web and suggests how a tool such as SolrWayback can aid historians and other scholars from the humanities when working with the archived web as part of their source material.
 The next three sections revolve around installing, starting, and getting data loaded into the software.
 Finally, the lesson explores how the archived web can be investigated through SolrWayback.
 The final section also explores the built-in visualisation tools of the software.
 The lesson uses archived websites from the End of Term Web Archive.
 The lesson only uses a subset of the full collection used as the main example of a data source, as its total span is more than 15TB of data.
+Throughout this lesson you will engage with a small section of the archive and you will engage with the content from the archive through research questions related to american politicians views on immigration after the election in 2008.

 ## Introduction